ajaydsouza/twittercounter/readme.txt

 Allows you to integrate <a href="http://twittercounter.com">TwitterCounter.com</a> badges on your blog.

-Additionally, you can add the Twitter Remote to your blog, which shows which twitter users recently visited your blog or website.
+Additionally, you can add the Twitter Widget to your blog, which shows which twitter users recently visited your blog or website.

 Manually add where you would like to display the badge / remote or use the WordPress sidebar widgets instead.

 = Features =
 * Display TwitterCounter badges
-* Display Twitter Remote
+* Display Twitter Widget
 * Choose custom colors for background and text
 * Sidebar widgets included for ease of use
 * Complete customization from within the comfort of WordPress Admin